istio/istio.io/content/en/blog/2024/l7-policy-with-opa/index.md

 ## How it works

-When applying the AuthorizationPolicy, the Istio control plane (istiod) sends the required configurations to the istio-proxy (envoy) of the selected services in the policy.
-The envoy will then send the request to the OPA server to check if the request is allowed or not.
+When applying the `AuthorizationPolicy`, the Istio control plane (istiod) sends the required configurations to the istio-proxy (envoy) of the selected services in the policy.
+Envoy will then send the request to the OPA server to check if the request is allowed or not.

 {{< image width="75%"
     link="./opa1.png"